 Welcome to the Lowery Lab website!
 We are busy working on a number of different research projects, ranging from microtubule dynamics during axon guidance to craniofacial development to cancer metastasis.
-We are currently funded by the NIH and the American Cancer Society.
+We are currently funded by the NIH and the Ellison Foundation.

 The Lowery Lab has been located at the Boston Medical Center since 2020, and Laura Lowery is currently an Associate Professor at Boston University.
 Prior to that, the lab was located at Boston College (2014-2019).

 In addition to running her research lab, Laura has several websites that might be useful to students.
 These include drlauralowery.com, where she shares life advice videos, and drlauraloweryblog.com is her blog.
 A full listing of her various websites can be found here.